rpellerin/rpellerin.github.io/content/motorizing-an-ikea-skarsta-standing-desk.md

 # Upgrade 2024: version 2!

+To upgrade the desk, I wanted to make it smarter.
+I was tired of having to manually stop the desk at the desired height.
+I wanted to simply press a button, and it would raise/lower itself to the desired pre-defined position automatically, alone, while I'd be gone pooring myself some coffee 😁.

+To achieve this, I decided to implement the following logic:

+- Hardcode the maximum and minimum desired height in the code, based on my very own height and chair 😄.
+The current desk height could be measured with a sensor.
+- BUT, if anything was in the way of the sensor (like a foot!), the measures would be off.
+To prevent the desk from raising too high for instance, I needed another safeguard: a maximum run time (time during which the motor is either raising or lowering the desk).
+Actually two values, cause the motor is quicker at lowering the desk than raising it.

 For this V2, we're gonna reuse most of the what we used for the V1, but we'll also need additionally:

 - [Arduino Uno R4 Minima - 19.9 euros](https://www.berrybase.de/arduino-uno-r4-minima)